 The Brent Malcolm Froberg Scholarship provides funding for the Summer Session of the American School of Classical Studies at Athens.

 Eligibility: Eta Sigma Phi members who have received a Bachelor’s degree within the eight years prior to application (or shall have received it by June 1st of the current year) and who have not received a doctoral degree are eligible.
-Six semester hours of credit may be earned and applied toward an advanced degree in Classics at most graduate schools, provided that arrangements have been made in advance with the graduate school.
-(Note: In order to be valid, membership must have been registered with the national office of Eta Sigma Phi by the application deadline.)
+Note: In order to be valid, membership must have been registered with the national office of Eta Sigma Phi by the application deadline.
 For more information on eligibility, click here.

 Selection: Eta Sigma Phi Summer Scholarship Committee selects winners; announced about April 1.

 Applicants must submit a transcript of undergraduate work, letters of recommendation, and a statement not to exceed 500 words to include purpose and reasons for desiring the scholarship.
 Send applications and letters of recommendation to: